horribleheffalump/AUVResearch/README.md

 if the structure functions Phi, Psi can not be defined in the inline manner or require some history, an external object may be used: Phi = Phi(model, ...), Psi = Psi(model, ...)

+./Filters/SimpleCMNFFilter.py version is less general and may be used for faster calcultaions

 ## Extended Kalman filter Python implementation
-The Kalman filter is implemented in Filters/KalmanFilter.py
+The Kalman filter is implemented in ./Filters/KalmanFilter.py

 Extended Kalman filter
 for a nonlinear stchastic dicrete-time model: